 The Quirky Monday Craftcast is hosted by Caleisha.
 Her podcasts feature her knitting and crochet projects and her yarn spinning adventures.

-What We Love: Caleisha is really down to earth and a pleasure to watch.
+I Love: Caleisha is down to earth and a pleasure to watch.
 She clearly loves to share with her knitting community.
 There are some great tips to be found.